 Key messages

-- In Victoria local council delivers the secondary school immunisation program in all secondary schools in their municipality.
+• In Victoria local councils deliver the Secondary School Immunisation Program in secondary schools in their municipality.

 Role of local government